Medicare Eligibility: Are You Ready to Enroll?

 Medicare Part D

-Any period longer than 63 days without creditable drug coverage can result in a late enrollment penalty equal to 1 percent of the national average premium for each month you went without Part D.
+If you go more than 63 days without drug coverage that Medicare considers creditable (meaning that the coverage is equivalent to what you’d get from a Part D plan) can result in a late enrollment penalty when you do sign up.
+This penalty will be a permanent increase to your premium that’s calculated by taking 1% of the national average premium for each month you went without Part D.

 Medicare Advantage (Part C)